ckbaldy/hsm/README.md

 ```
 	on.AddEntryActions(calc.ActionClear)
 ```
-Our calculator differs from the picture in that the unqualified superstate *On* is a valid state for the machine with transitions to substates as well as external states.
-One way to understand this is to view the superstate as the initial substate of the nested state machine and, indeed, our calculator's *On* and *Operand1* states could be merged to match the picture.
 Once your machine is defined, you can then initialize your HSM and inject events.
 ```
         var myCalc Calc